 In Transformation through Intimacy, Robert Augustus Masters descibes the 4 stages of relationship: ego-centered, codependent, co-independent, and being-centered.
 After reading this book, I had a better idea of what is possible in intimate relationships.
 In Facing Love Addiction, Pia Mellody says, "The treatment for codependence seems to be a necessary prerequisite to an effective recovery from love addiction.
 This is because a Love Addict with insufficiently treated symptoms of codependence is virtually unable to recognize the dynamics of love addiction, or to abstain from the addictive parts of the relationship and endure the withdrawal process."
 I worked for many years to overcome codependency before I was able to end an unhappy relationship with a Love Avoidant.
 I became aware of my love addiction when I read Attached by Amir Levine, which describes the three attachment styles - anxious, secure and avoidant.
 Love Addicts are anxiously attached, and Love Avoidants are avoidant.
 These polar opposites are often fatally attracted to each other.
 The only way out of this painful cycle is to become secure, which requires a lot of personal growth work and recognizing the difference between love and attachment.

 Until we develop self-compassion, we will continue expecting our relationships to fill the void.
 The main work of recovery consists of learning how to take care of ourselves and set boundaries.
 Codependency happens when you try to care for someone else's Inner Child because they are neglecting it.
 If we all focused on caring for our own Inner Child, we would be much happier :)

 As my children got older, I expected more and more of them, according to their ages.
 Our expectations of people should be geared toward their stage of development.
 Codependents tend to underestimate what other people are capable of.
 They may also be afraid of losing a relationship if they expect the other person to be responsible.

 Affirmations for Ending Codependency

-I take care of myself and allow other people the privilege of taking care of themselves.
+I take care of myself, and I allow other people the privilege of taking care of themselves.